Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/CoreConceptsAndBasicUsage/BasicSiteManagement.md

 	- Always enabled features
 - User management and roles, permissions
 	- Users: user management features, enabling Users Registration, listing users, settings
-	- Roles: editing existing roles, creating new roles, permissions (general ones and for content types)
+	- Roles: editing existing roles, creating new roles, permissions (general ones and for content types
+    - Securable metadata and dynamic content type permissions
 	- Demo: users and roles admin pages
 	- Exercise: creating a role with selected permissions; enabling registration, registering a new user and assigning it to the newly created role